 You can combine the Yamaha RX-V6A with wireless rear speakers and create 5.1 channel sound is another big win for Yamaha.
 Add in Wi-Fi, Bluetooth, and AirPlay 2 connectivity and you can sync not just to televisions but any Android or iOS device for wireless streaming.
 Seven total inputs also mean that you can connect a huge number of HDMI-ready devices including televisions so you can upscale content as high as 8K or game away with the latest video game consoles.

-You can grab the Yamaha RX-V6A home theater receiver from Amazon here.
+You can find the Yamaha RX-V6A home theater receiver at Amazon.

 Best Budget: Sony STR-DH590